jtam128/thinkful-bnb/README.md

 [Live Link](https://jtam128.github.io/thinkful-bnb/)

+# Technology & Tools
-# Built With:
+Built with:
 * CSS
 * HTML
 * Bootstrap 4

-Using the above languages and libraries, respectively, allowed for the flawless execution of a responsive webpage that can be used and viewed on desktops and mobile devices, respectively.
+Using the above languages and libraries, respectively, allowed for the flawless execution of a responsive webpage that can be used and viewed on desktops and mobile devices.